Moreland City Council uses the Capital Improved Value (CIV) as its valuation base to calculate rates.

 Council conducts supplementary valuations every month.

-If a supplementary valuation is carried out on your property and the property value changes, you will be sent a revised rates notice.
+If a supplementary valuation is carried out on your property and the property value changes, you will be issued a letter advising of the amended rates and valuations.

 Objecting to a valuation

-You can object to the valuation of a property within two months of the rates and valuation notice being issued by Council.
+You can object to the valuation of a property within 2 months of the date of issue on your rates and valuation notice.
 This is outlined in the Valuation of Land Act 1960.

-When you object, the property valuation assessment is reviewed and a decision made.
+When you object, the property valuation is reviewed and a decision made by Valuer-General Victoria appointed Valuers.

 Lodging an objection or appeal against a valuation assessment does not prevent rates from being paid.
-Any instalment that is due must still be paid by the due date.
+Any instalment that falls due must still be paid by the due date.

 Appealing the rates charged